Skip to content

 What Is ImpEx and When Should You Use It?

-Global retail e-commerce reached $6.334 trillion in 2024, crossing the 20% threshold of all retail sales for the first time (eMarketer, 2024).
-Managing the product data, pricing, and customer records behind that commerce volume requires efficient data loading — and ImpEx is where most Commerce Cloud implementations start.
+Global retail e-commerce hit $6.334 trillion in 2024, crossing the 20% mark of all retail sales for the first time (eMarketer, 2024).
+The product data, pricing, and customer records behind that volume need to get into your platform fast.
+ImpEx is where almost every Commerce Cloud implementation starts.
+Every developer on your team should learn it properly before touching anything else on the platform.

-ImpEx (Import/Export) is SAP’s proprietary scripting language for bulk data operations.
-It reads and writes items in Commerce Cloud’s type system using a CSV-like syntax with headers that map to item types and attributes.
+ImpEx (Import/Export) is SAP’s scripting language for bulk data operations.
+CSV-like syntax, headers that map to item types and attributes.
+Simple concept, surprisingly deep.

 What ImpEx does well:

-- Initial data migration — loading thousands of products, categories, customers, and orders from a legacy system
+• Initial data migration: loading thousands of products, categories, customers from a legacy system

-- Environment setup — seeding development and staging environments with test data
+• Environment setup: seeding dev and staging environments with test data

-- Content updates — batch updates to prices, stock levels, or product descriptions
+• Content updates: batch updates to prices, stock levels, product descriptions

-- Configuration — setting up CMS pages, site configurations, and user groups
+• Configuration: setting up CMS pages, site configs, user groups

 ImpEx syntax example: